PhilEllis/AnamCara-milestone-3/README.md

 ## Anam Cara Future Iterations

 - The first iteration would be to improve the datepicker utilised.
 Currently the datepicker allows you to use dates in the past.
-This could be abused by users.
-To prevent this from happening the next iteration would include a customisable datepicker.
+Although this is in keeping with the less restrictive ethos of the site and aligned with allowing the users to choose dates that resonate with them, this feature could be abused by users to have their messages published early by inputting retrospective dates.
+To prevent this from happening the next iteration would include a customisable datepicker that would restrict access to past dates.
+- A personal Dashboard would be created to allow users to see their messages pending or posted in one place.
+This dashboard would allow users to update or delete their messages before the publish date.
+This would be an improvement on the current model of having to wait for the publish date in order to access the message to edit or delete.
+- An option to edit account details such as changing username, password resets and adding a linked email.
+This would assist users to increase account security but also allow the business to build their customer email database.
 - The option to customize the privacy settings of my messages, choosing whether they are publicly visible or restricted to a select group of individuals.
 - The platform to have the ability to facilitate the sharing of resources, recommendations, and uplifting content, allowing us to inspire and uplift each other in our personal journeys.
 So admin input.
 - Notifications or reminders to revisit the platform and read new messages, ensuring that users miss out on the heartwarming and inspiring content shared by others.
-- The potential for users to have the ability to engage in meaningful discussions via a messenger element and provide support to others by commenting on their messages, fostering a sense of community and connection.
+- The potential for users to have the ability to engage in meaningful discussions via a private messenger element and provide support to others by commenting on their messages or sending them private messages, fostering a sense of community and connection.
 - Anonymity Preference: Include a checkbox or toggle option for users to indicate whether they want their whispers to be anonymous or if they are comfortable with their name being associated with their submission.
 - Sharing Preference: Offer a selection for users to choose whether they want their whispers to be publicly visible to the community or if they prefer to keep them private, visible only to themselves or selected individuals.
 - Media Attachments (optional): Allow users to attach relevant photos, videos, or audio files that enhance their whispers.
 This could be images representing memories, artwork, or personal recordings.